Mutsuko Ayano

-Mutsuko Ayano (綾野 睦子), (September 30, 1956 – November 21, 1983) was a Japanese doctoral student who was a victim of murder while studying in West Germany.
+Mutsuko Ayano (綾野 睦子), (September 30, 1956 – November 21, 1983) was a Japanese doctoral student who was murdered while studying in West Germany.
 Her murder led to her parents starting a scholarship fund, a Japanese studies program being created in Germany, and various faculty and student exchange programs between Germany and Japan.

 Studies and death

 Ayano completed her studies in German philology in Japan at Okayama University and came to the University of Trier in 1981 as a Rotary scholarship recipient to pursue her doctorate under Professor Hermann Gelhaus.
 She was considered a diligent and gifted student.
 In letters to her parents, she wrote about life in West Germany, the differences between it and Japan, and her love of the German language.
 A selection of these letters was published in German translation in 1987 and reissued a few years later in a small booklet.
 A new edition of these letters was published by Iudicium Verlag in 2020.

 On the morning of November 17, 1983, she was walking from Trier-East along Kreuzweg to the university when she encountered Janusz Komar, a 20-year-old Czech fairground worker who was in Trier for All Saints' Day Mass.
 (Note: Some sources report that Komar was Polish.)
 He tried to snatch Ayano's handbag.
 When she resisted, she fell and was kicked several times in the head by the man.
 He fled with 90 Deutschmarks.
 Mutsuko Ayano succumbed to her severe injuries a few days later in the hospital.
 Initially, the police had no leads on the perpetrator.
 The case was solved when the perpetrator was apprehended in Regensburg in December 1983, where he had robbed and kicked another woman to death.
 He was sentenced to life imprisonment and refuses to leave prison.